-For our sample three-room BTO, with a price of S$180,000, the fee would be $121.
+For our sample 3-room BTO flat with a price of S$180,000, the conveyancing fee would be S$121.
 Inclusive of the Caveat Registration Fee, this would be S$181.45.

 For our sample condo, we will assume conveyancing fees of about S$1,500.

-3. Home Insurance Premiums
+3. Home insurance premiums

-However, you should consider comprehensive home insurance.
-This gives you coverage for things such as temporary accommodation and storage costs (you will need both in the event of fire), and third party coverage (if the fire is your fault and your neighbour’s house burns down, they might be able to hold you liable for damages).
+We strongly recommend that all homeowners get a comprehensive home insurance.
+This insures you against damage to furniture, renovations and personal belongings.
+It also covers temporary accommodation and storage costs (you will need both in the event of fire), and third-party coverage (if the fire is your fault and your neighbour’s house burns down, they might be able to hold you liable for damages).

-4. Renovation and Furnishing Costs
+4. Renovation and furnishing costs

-The maximum cap on most renovation loans is six months of your income, or S$30,000.
+The maximum cap on most renovation loans is 6 months of your income, or S$30,000.
 We will also assume this is the general amount spent on furnishing your unit, whether you pay it all in cash or take a loan.

-5. Maintenance Fees
+5. Maintenance fees

-These are conservancy fees in HDB estates.
+These are conservancy charges in HDB estates.
 You will have to check the rates with your town council, but they are generally in the range of S$20 to S$90 per month for Singapore citizens (reduced rates).
 Non-citizens pay a normal rate, which is notably higher (check with your town council for specific details).

 We will assume our sample condo has maintenance fees of S$250 per month.

-6. Property Taxes
+6. Property taxes